act-rules/act-rules.github.io/_rules/meta-refresh-no-delay-no-exception-bisz58.md

 Because a refresh with a timing of 0 is a redirect, it is exempt from this rule.
 Since this can cause rapid screen flashes it is strongly recommended to avoid this.

 This rule is closely related to [success criterion 2.2.1 Time Adjustable][sc221].
-Because this rule is stricter, `meta` elements that passes this rule satisfy 2.1.1 Time Adjustable.
+Because this rule is stricter, `meta` elements that pass this rule satisfy 2.1.1 Time Adjustable.

 ### Bibliography